Samsung Galaxy S8 and S8+ are first new flagship phones since exploding phone debacle

 Say goodbye to the Galaxy's home button and hello to an infinity display.

 Samsung (SSNLF) unveiled the Galaxy S8 and S8+ at an event in New York on Wednesday.
-The new phones are bigger than the Galaxy S7 and S7 Edge and have curved screens that flow onto the sides.
+The new phone displays are bigger than the Galaxy S7 and S7 Edge and they have curved screens that flow onto the sides.

 For the first time on a Samsung phone, the physical home button is removed entirely.
 (This is already the case on most other Android devices.)